arvind207kumar/Analyzing-Customer-Churn360-PBI/README.md

 ## 🗃️ Data Source

-**Source**: Provided by DataCamp as part of the Power BI case study course.

 The dataset simulates customer data from a fictional telecom company named **Databel**, including:

 - Customer demographics (gender, senior citizen status, tenure)